What's the Need

 There’s an affordability crisis in housing in the Bay Area.
 Demand is high.
 Supply is low.
 The housing shortfall is one of the biggest challenges we face.
 According to the San Francisco Bay Area Planning and Urban Research Association (SPUR), three key facts spell out the need clearly:

-- The Bay Area has grown increasingly wealthier, and those residents outcompete in a constrained market
+The Bay Area has grown increasingly wealthier, and those residents outcompete our primarily low-income population with I/DD in a constrained market.

-We are recognized for our leadership, problem solving, creativity and our competence.
+We are recognized for our leadership, problem solving, creativity, and competence.
 We focus on people with I/DD and are a voice throughout the State and the community for their housing needs.